-Salary: Intern Salaries for the 2025-2026 fiscal year is \$37,827 with the contract period being from August 1, 2025 through July 31, 2026.
+Salary: Intern salaries for the 2026-2027 fiscal year is \$37,827 with the contract period being from August 1, 2026 through July 31, 2027.

-Time Off.
-As a temporary employee, interns are not eligible to participate in all employee benefit programs (e.g., paid leave, retirement, or tuition reimbursement).
-However, interns are eligible for overtime and compensation time.
-Please reference FIU Fair Labor Standards Act (FLSA) resources and trainings for more specificity regarding this eligibility.
-All hours worked above the agreed upon number of hours in a workweek, must be approved by the TD before the work is performed.
-Where possible, flex time within the same workweek can be used with pre-approval from the TD.
+Time Off: As a temporary employee, interns are not eligible to participate in all employee benefit programs (e.g., paid leave, retirement, or tuition reimbursement).
 While this position is not eligible for paid leave, interns are able to request time off.
 The university is closed for approximately 10 holidays a year (i.e., Memorial Day, Labor Day, Independence Day).
 Interns will not have the opportunity to work during university holidays.
 Interns can request up to 120 hours of time off outside of university holidays.
 This may be used for sick, personal or vacation needs, and any unapproved absences will be deducted from the total number of available hours of time off.

 Professional Development: All interns are given professional development and/or dissertation release time.
 The scheduling and use of professional development hours are prearranged with the TD in writing and vary over the course of the year.
-This is in addition to the weekly off- site hours provided to you.
-Professional development is defined as an activity that is either required to obtain your degree or serves as a benefit to FIU and/or the training programs.
+Professional development is defined as an activity that is either required to obtain their degree or serves as a benefit to FIU and/or the Doctoral Internship Program.
 You are provided with five days of PD time for interviews, dissertation defense, graduation, and/or conference attendance.